-Find out more about vehophobio below, including what it can cause in a person’s life and how you can get help for this condition.
-In cases where vehophobia is caused by a vehicle accident that was the fault of another person, a personal injury lawyer may be able to help you seek compensation to pay for those treatments and cover losses related to your phobia.
+Find out more about vehophobio below, including what it can cause in a person’s life and how you can get help in seeking treatment for this condition.
+In cases where vehophobia is caused by a car accident that was the fault of another person, a personal injury lawyer may be able to help you seek compensation to pay for those treatments and cover losses related to your phobia.

 How Does Vehophobia Present?

-As is the case with many phobias and other mental health disorders, vehophobia can look different depending on the severity of the issue and a person’s overall lifestyle.
+As is the case with many phobias and other mental health disorders, vehophobia can have physical symptoms that look different depending on the severity of the issue and a person’s overall lifestyle.
 Some common symptoms of vehophobio include:

-- Experiencing an intense fear when thinking about driving a car or attempting to get behind the wheel
+- Experiencing driving anxiety or intense fear when thinking about driving a car or attempting to get behind the wheel

 - Obsessing over worries related to driving even when you aren’t actively driving a vehicle

 - Having panic attacks because of anxiety about driving or when faced with the immediate need to drive a car